GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/a3-highgpu-8g/README.md

 1. Provision 5 VPCs (1 system network, 4 GPU networks) and 1 Filestore for
 mounting `/home` across the cluster
 2. Build a custom image installing Slurm in an Ubuntu 20.04 image.
-The image runs a kernel patched with performance enhancements for the A3 VM family.
+The image runs a kernel patched with performance enhancements for the a3-highgpu-8g VM.
 3. Provision a Slurm cluster using the custom image

 The 1st and 2nd blueprints should be provisioned once and rarely need further